B.S., Villanova University

 Lawyers provide counseling to clients in an endless variety of important contexts and, when needed, they provide critical advocacy -- a voice -- for their clients when contentious disputes seem beyond amicable resolution.
 In my teaching, I use the case method (although not exclusively), but not just because I find this method to be effective for teaching doctrine and analytical skills.
 I use the case method for the narrative, for the story behind the dispute, to remind my students that each case is about real people who likely anguished over their legal conflict and ultimately sought resolution in the courts.
 In doing so, I am regularly reminding the students of their professional calling and the real clients whom they will soon be serving as practicing attorneys.
 Along the way, as we humanize each controversy we examine, I challenge my students to serve their future clients and the courts with the highest possible ethical and moral standards.
 Lawyers who serve their clients with that kind of understanding and ethical commitment serve us all.
 They are the glue for a civilized, ordered and just society.

-Advanced Corporations, Business Organizations, Business Principles, Comparative Corporate Governance, Contracts, Corporate Finance, and Human Rights and Multinational Corporations
+Business Organizations, Business Principles, Comparative Corporate Governance, Contracts, Corporate Finance, Delaware Corporation Law, and Human Rights and Multinational Corporations

 Human Rights Compliance and Accountability for U.S. Multinational Enterprises: A Principled Step Forward after Sosa and Kiobel (forthcoming; draft available on SSRN)